DGretta/Music/modular/basics/02_controlling_sound.md

 **Mid-range: Maths by Make Noise** (around $280) - Already provides **two** function generators, so if you have Maths from Guide 01, you already have your second envelope

-**Compact: Erica Synths Black Envelope Generator 2** (around $160, 8HP) - **Dual** ADSR, so one module provides both envelopes needed
+**Mid-range: Intellijel Quadrax** (around $320) - **Four** envelope generators with mixing and logic, so one module provides both envelopes needed plus room for expansion

-**Modular efficiency note:** Modules offering multiple envelopes (Maths, Quadrax, Black EG2) are space-efficient.
+**Modular efficiency note:** Modules offering multiple envelopes (Maths, Quadrax) are space-efficient.
 You can use one channel for amplitude, another for filter, without buying two separate modules.

 ---